 Hypoglycemia Symptoms: The Telltale Signs and What to Do

 Even when you do your best to manage your blood glucose, you might experience lows.
 These lows can be dangerous if you don’t act quickly.
 Hypoglycemia, or low blood sugar (blood glucose lower than 4.0 mmol/L)1 is a deficiency of glucose in your blood.
 The reference table below can help you quickly recognize the signs of hypoglycemia and know what to do.
-You may want to print it off and keep it handy as a reference for the first while.
-If your blood glucose levels are consistently low, speak with your healthcare team.
-Your diabetes management plan may need to be adjusted.
+You may want to print it off and keep it handy as a reference.
+If your blood glucose levels are repeatedly low, speak with your healthcare team.
+Your diabetes management plan may need to be adjusted

 Recognize and treat symptoms of hypoglycemia